greatscottgadgets/luna/docs/gateware/usb2_device.rst

 ==================

-The *Handshake Detector* detects *handshake packets* from the host; and is responsible for idenifying the host's response to packets from the device -- indicating whether the host successfully received a packet sent from the device.
+The *Handshake Detector* detects *handshake packets* from the host; and is responsible for identifying the host's response to packets from the device -- indicating whether the host successfully received a packet sent from the device.